Why depression makes everything feel pointless

 A painful part of depression is that the things which used to help may stop feeling rewarding.

 Time with other people may feel draining rather than restorative.
 Hobbies may feel pointless.
 Music, food, exercise, or small pleasures may not land in the same way.
-That is why advice like "just do something nice" can feel so frustrating.
+That is why advice like "just do something nice" often feels so frustrating.
 Depression does not simply make you forget what helps.
 It changes how help is registered in the body and mind.

 That can make hope harder to access.
 When nothing feels rewarding, it becomes genuinely difficult to believe that anything will.